n4nidhinchandran/songbird/readme.md

 We have used FOSUserBundle to create a User CRUD in the previous chapters.
 It's looking ugly at the moment but its functional.
 However, anyone can access the user management if they have the right url.
 We need an admin area where administrators can login and manage the users.
 All administrative activities should happen behind the admin url, something along the lines of /admin/users for example.

 Again, we will try to simplify the process by reusing a 3rd party module that others have created.
 [SonataAdmin](https://github.com/sonata-project/SonataAdminBundle) and [EasyAdmin](https://github.com/javiereguiluz/EasyAdminBundle) are quite popular at the moment.
-SonataAdmin is more advanced but complex to setup.
+SonataAdmin is more advanced but more complex to setup.
 In this book, we will be using EasyAdmin to build the admin panel.

 It wouldn't be fun if we just use the ready made solution.
 In this and the next few chapters, we will attempt to build up the admin area bit by bit.